zgoda/devlog/docs/uwsgi.rst

 specify ``prod`` extra option.
 Create directory to store instance configuration and place local overrides there, in config files they're referred as ``config_local.py`` and ``secrets.py``.
-Create symlink to ``static`` subdirectory in package installation dir so it's accessible under some convenient path.
+Create symlink to ``static`` subdirectory in package installation dir so it's accessible to Nginx under some convenient path.

 Nginx